Count the Hours: Plot

 In the middle of the night, a mysterious stranger breaks in and steals from Fred Morgan, an elderly farmer.
 Fred and his housekeeper Sarah Watson are awakened by the intrusion and are shot dead.
 The next morning, Fred's nephew Alvin Taylor discovers the bodies and immediately alerts George Braden, Fred's farm assistant.
 District Attorney Jim Gillespie questions George, who lived nearby when the murder occurred.
-The police examines .32 caliber bullets were used, and George's pregnant wife Ellen disposes of their gun in a lake.
+The police examine .32 caliber bullets were used, and George's pregnant wife Ellen disposes of their gun in a lake.
 A small box of .32 caliber bullets are found, and George and Ellen are taken in for questioning.

 At the jail house, George and Ellen are interrogated for sixteen hours but deny criminal involvement.
 George, wanting to spare his wife any more grief, confesses to the murders.
 Gillespie asks lawyer Doug Madison to take the case, though he initially declines as he doesn't believe in George's innocence.
 Meanwhile, Ellen attempts to retrieve the gun from the lake and is threatened by a handwritten letter to leave town or else.
 In his office, Doug's fiancée Paula suggests he drops the case as defending George would harm his political future.
 However, moved by Ellen's determination, Doug reverses his decision and hires a professional diver to locate the gun.
 After three weeks, Doug falls behind in paying the diver, and the diver attempts to rape Ellen.